 talk to Heather or Wilna.

-Minutes of the Meeting of 1st August: These were passed and signed
+Minutes of the Meeting of 26th September: these were agreed as correct and signed.

 The shop is run by the Thorncombe Village Shop Association (TVSA).